-There are countless towns scattered throughout Provence, and truth be told, it’s impossible to see it all in just three days.
-Towns in Provence are so charming with their cobblestoned alleyways, window shutters, ivy covered buildings and stunning views of lavender fields below.
+There are countless towns scattered throughout Provence.
+Truth be told, it’s impossible to see it all in just three days.
+With a little planning, you can maximize time to see the most beautiful towns and lavender fields over three rosé-filled days.
+Towns in Provence are so charming with their cobblestoned alleyways, window shutters, ivy-covered buildings and stunning views.

-*Updated in March 2021.
-This post contains affiliate links.
+*This post contains affiliate links at no cost to you.
 Thank you for your support!

 When to Visit Provence